luxint/duckdb/README.md

 So what do you need to install to get this working?
   1. Install [newLISP](http://www.newlisp.org/)
-  2. Compile a version of duckdb from [github](https://github.com/cwida/duckdb)
+  2. Get the libduckdb library for your OS: [duckdb v0.2.1](https://github.com/cwida/duckdb/releases/tag/v0.2.1)
   3. Create a duckdb directory in your home directory
-  4. In this directory put duck.lsp, pivot.lsp and the generated duckdb.so|dll|dynlib library.
+  4. In this directory put duck.lsp, pivot.lsp and the libduckdb.so|dll|dynlib library.
   5. And then a typical workflow could look like this:

 <pre><font color="#4E9A06"><b>ferry@hal</b></font>:<font color="#3465A4"><b>~/duckdb</b></font>$ newlisp pivot.lsp